McNamara fallacy: Global War on Terror

+Although, Rumsfeld did show a sense of the existence, and importance, of data that was not quantifiable with his famous "There are unknown unknowns" answer to a question posed at a U.S. Department of Defense (DoD) news briefing on February 12, 2002.

+This shows at least some progression away from the McNamara fallacy ('The fourth step is to say that what can't be easily measured really doesn't exist').

 In modern clinical trials

-There has been increasing discussion of the McNamara fallacy in medical literature.
+There has been discussion of the McNamara fallacy in medical literature.
 In particular, the McNamara fallacy is invoked to describe the inadequacy of only using progression-free survival (PFS) as a primary endpoint in clinical trials for agents treating metastatic solid tumors simply because PFS is an endpoint which is merely measurable, while failing to capture outcomes which are more meaningful, such as overall quality of life or overall survival.

 In competitive admissions processes

 In competitive admissions processes—such as those used for graduate medical education—evaluating candidates using only numerical metrics results in ignoring non-quantifiable factors and attributes which may ultimately be more relevant to the applicant's success in the position.